-Climate Institute, the LEAP model would be best for this endeavor.
+Climate Institute, the LEAP model has the best temporal resolution for this endeavor.
 However, LEAP provides the disadvantage in accessibility as a license is required to operate the model as opposed to the other models being Excel-oriented and open sourced.